siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
   -c, --cluster string                      Cluster to connect to if a proxy endpoint is used.
       --context string                      Context to be used in command
+      --encryption-no-default-recipients    do not encrypt to the default recipients, only to the ones provided via --encryption-recipients
+      --encryption-recipients stringArray   additional age recipients (SSH or age public keys) to encrypt the support bundle to (can be specified multiple times)
   -e, --endpoints strings                   override default endpoints in Talos configuration
   -h, --help                                help for support
+      --no-encryption                       do not encrypt the support bundle (output is written as-is)
   -n, --nodes strings                       target the specified nodes
   -w, --num-workers int                     number of workers per node (default 1)
   -O, --output string                       output file to write support archive to
       --siderov1-keys-dir string            The path to the SideroV1 auth PGP keys directory.
 Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
 Only valid for Contexts that use SideroV1 auth.
       --talosconfig string                  The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
   -v, --verbose                             verbose output
 ```

 ### SEE ALSO